GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: GradTree: Gradient-Based Decision Trees

 \subsection{Arithmetic Decision Tree Formulation}

-In the following, we will introduce a notation for DTs with respect to their parameters.
-We formulate DTs as an arithmetic function based on addition and multiplication instead of a nested concatenation of rules.
-This formulation is necessary for the gradient-based learning in Sections~\ref{ssec:dense_rep}-\ref{ssec:training}.
-Note that our notation and training procedure requires balanced DTs.
-As this in only required during training, we simply apply a basic post-hoc pruning to reduce the tree size for the application.
+Here, we introduce a notation for DTs with respect to their parameters.
+We formulate DTs as an arithmetic function based on addition and multiplication, rather than as a nested concatenation of rules, which is necessary for a gradient-based learning.
+Note that our notation and training procedure assume fully-grown (i.e. complete, full) DTs.
+After training, we apply a basic post-hoc pruning to reduce the tree size for application.
+Our formulation aligns with \citet{kontschieder2015deep}.
+However, they only consider stochastic routing and oblique trees, whereas our formulation emphasizes deterministic routing and axis-aligned trees.